sparsh-ai/recohut/01-foundations/language/pyspark/README.md

 # Apache Spark

-> Apache Spark is an open-source, multi-language, in-memory, large-scale data processing engine.
+Apache Spark is an open-source, multi-language, in-memory, large-scale data processing engine.
 It provides high-level APIs in Java, Scala, Python & R programming languages.
 It works on the concept of in-memory computation, making it around 100x faster than Hadoop MapReduce.
 It also provides tools & libraries like Spark SQL(for structured data processing), MLlib (Machine Learning), Streaming (Stream processing) & GraphX (Graph processing).

-Apache Spark is an Open source analytical processing engine for large scale powerful distributed data processing and machine learning applications.
+Apache Spark is an analytical processing engine for large scale powerful distributed data processing and machine learning applications.
 Spark is Originally developed at the University of California, Berkeley’s, and later donated to Apache Software Foundation.
 In February 2014, Spark became a Top-Level Apache Project and has been contributed by thousands of engineers and made Spark one of the most active open-source projects in Apache.

 Spark is a distributed data processing engine meaning its components work collaboratively on a cluster of machines to run your tasks.
 It can be run on a single machine (standalone mode) as well for testing purposes.
 Spark is an open-source project that was originally developed in 2009 by Matei Zaharia as a replacement/alternative to MapReduce.